 (1) The parties shall agree on a mediator who has no past or present official, financial, or personal conflict of interest with respect to the issues or parties in dispute, unless the interest is fully disclosed in writing to all participants in the dispute and all such participants waive in writing any objection to the conflict of interest.
 If the parties are unable to agree on a mediator within ten days of the agreement to mediate, then the Commercial Mediation Rules of the American Arbitration Association (AAA) will be used to select the mediator.

 (2) The mediator and senior dispute representatives of the parties shall commence mediation of the dispute within ten days after the mediator’s date of appointment.
 Communications regarding mediation shall be confidential and shall not be referred to or disclosed in any subsequent proceeding.
 The mediator shall aid the parties in reaching a mutually acceptable resolution of the dispute.
-If agreement regarding the Alternative Dispute Resolution (ADR) cannot be reached, any of the parties may apply for relief to the Public Utility Commission of Texas (PUCT), or any other Governmental Authority.
+If agreement regarding the Alternative Dispute Resolution (ADR) cannot be reached, any of the parties may apply for relief to the Public Utility Commission of Texas (PUCT).

 ERCOT Nodal Protocols